 - At the beginning of every class we will do a brief discussion of some questions I provide and any questions you might have.
-Typically mine cover the previous lecture and the reading for the current one. - What do you know about Java and Object-Orientated programming/design? - Never reboot or turn off these machines!
+Typically mine cover the previous lecture. - What do you know about Java and Object-Orientated programming/design? - Never reboot or turn off these machines!